- How to recognize a roadside work zone

 Work zones are risky for workers and drivers

-How you drive in work zones can be the difference between workers getting home safely after their shift, or suffering an injury or being killed.
+How you drive in work zones can be the difference between workers staying safe on the job, or suffering an injury or being killed.
 Going too fast, or driving distracted or aggressively, can cause rear-end collisions and other crashes.
 And, if you’re not paying attention, you could hit or be hit by vehicles and equipment working in the zone.

-According to WorkSafeBC statistics, 12 roadside workers were hit by a vehicle and killed in BC from 2012 to 2021.
-Another 221 people were injured and missed work.
+According to WorkSafeBC statistics, 9 roadside workers were hit by a vehicle and killed in BC from 2013 to 2022.
+Another 239 people were injured seriously enough to miss work.
 Drivers and their passengers were also hurt.

 Every worker is someone’s parent, child, friend, neighbour, or co-worker.